 - Charged for a copy of the content in question

-- Noticed similar content that appear elsewhere on the internet
+- Noticed similar content that appears elsewhere on the internet

 - Purchased the content including a hard or digital copy

-- Recorded the content yourself from TV, a movie theater, or the radio
+- Recorded the content yourself from TV, a cinema or the radio

-- Copied the content yourself from a textbook, a movie poster or photograph
+- Copied the content yourself from a textbook, a film poster or photograph

 - Stated that “no copyright infringement is intended”

 Some content creators choose to make their work available for reuse with certain requirements.
-For more about this, you may wish to learn about the Creative Commons license.
+For more about this, you may wish to learn about the Creative Commons licence.